MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/resources/authoring/mof-based.md

 This article shows how you can create a MOF-based DSC Resource by writing a schema and developing a script module  to manage an IIS website.

+> [!IMPORTANT]
+> Starting in DSC 3.0, MOF-based DSC Resources aren't supported.
+If you're writing a new DSC
+> Resource and want it to work with future versions, write a [class-based DSC Resource][1] instead.

 ## Creating the MOF schema